Teen Felon Found With Forbidden Firearms in Delaware County - NewsBreak

 Teen Felon Found With Forbidden Firearms in Delaware County

 A Delaware County teen is accused of illegally possessing a gun since he is a convicted felon.
-Sheriff’s officials say they responded to a crash in the Town...wnbf.com
+Sheriff’s officials say they responded to a crash in the Town...cnynews.com

 A Delaware County teen is accused of illegally possessing a gun since he is a convicted felon.
-Sheriff’s officials say they responded to a crash in the Town...wnbf.com
+Sheriff’s officials say they responded to a crash in the Town...cnynews.com

 Comments / 0